grafana/dataplane/docs/contract/timeseries.md

 ## Notes

+<p><sup>*</sup>Of the time series format, only when the format being converted to is "Multi" can the underlying time series data not be manipulated</p>
+<p><sup>†</sup>In practice, I haven't seen any cases for converting to the Long format, only reading it in.
+Perhaps it may be requested as an export format at some point, but basically this is for illustration presently.</p>
+<p><sup>‡</sup>This is used by the SQL datasources to extract time series from the "Long" format (via go sdk/data pkg).
+In hindsight I sort of wish we had gone with LongToMany instead.
+See "related" in <a href="https://github.com/grafana/grafana-plugin-sdk-go/issues/315#issuecomment-817839070">this issue comment</a>.</p>

-[^3]: This is because sorting is generally expensive in terms of resources, and is best done by the database behind a datasource in most cases.
+[^1]: This is because sorting is generally expensive in terms of resources, and is best done by the database behind a datasource in most cases.
-[^4]: I don't believe our current SQL datasources strictly follow this, but some Azure ones do.
+[^2]: I don't believe our current SQL datasources strictly follow this, but some Azure ones do.
 This was either due to miscommunication about the intent of this format and the upgrade to Grafana 8 and/or lack of understanding about breaking changes, or both.
-[^5]: This transformation happens when queried with "Format As=Time Series".
+[^3]: This transformation happens when queried with "Format As=Time Series".
 The problem with the transformation happening at this stage of the pipeline is that while it does give the user Time Series for a common Time Series in Table format, it makes it so the "Table View" of the data doesn't like up with SQL returns from their query. **TODO: Define this general concept later, maybe call it "What you see is _NOT_ what you get", "Data Miscommunication", something.** This means we either need to return two things (sort of like exemplars?), or the operation should be moved, or something else.
-[^6]: Of the time series format, only when the format being converted to is "Multi" can the underlying time series data not be manipulated
-[^7]: In practice, I haven't seen any cases for converting to the Long format, only reading it in.
-Perhaps it may be requested as an export format at some point, but basically this is for illustration presently.
-[^8]: This is used by the SQL datasources to extract time series from the "Long" format (via go sdk/data pkg).
-In hindsight I sort of wish we had gone with LongToMany instead.
-See "related" in <a href="https://github.com/grafana/grafana-plugin-sdk-go/issues/315#issuecomment-817839070">this issue comment</a>.